emmanueldufourq/PAM_TransferLearning/README.md

 This code accompanies the paper ``Passive Acoustic Monitoring and Transfer Learning''.

+Each folder contains two main code (fine tuning and no fine tuning) examples for 25 input samples.
+Both will contain a notebook in the form of "Training...ipynb" and "Predicting_...ipynb".
+The former is the notebook to train the model and the latter to predict on test cases.
+The easiest approach is to try out the code on Google Colab (see below) as those notebooks automatically download a subset of data.
+Alternatively, to run the code locally, download the appropriate dataset (see below).

 # Authors
 Emmanuel Dufourq, Carly Batist, Ruben Foquet and Ian Durbach